What Causes A Typhoon? (Factors, Formation, Safety)

 Typhoon Formation

 Typhoons form like how ordinary ring bells form.
-They start from evaporating water molecules from the ocean because this moist air is warm.
+They start by evaporating water molecules from the ocean because this moist air is warm.
 They travel upwards until they meet with cold air.
-At this point, they start to condense and form clouds resulting in rain showers.
+At this point, they start to condense and form clouds, resulting in rain showers.
 The clouds dissipate and vanish after precipitation is completed.
 With a very active system, clouds can move together into large clusters of thunderstorms.
 These clusters of clouds are areas of low pressure in the atmosphere.

 Typhoon Formation